juancarlospaco/nim-openstreetmap/README.md

 # API

-- [Check the OpenStreetMap Wiki](https://wiki.openstreetmap.org/wiki/API_v0.6), since the Lib is a 1:1 copy of the official Docs.
+- [Check the OpenStreetMap Wiki](https://wiki.openstreetmap.org/wiki/API_v0.6), the Lib is a 1:1 copy of the official Docs.
 - This Library uses API Version `0.6` from Year `2018`.
 - Each proc links to the official OSM API docs.
 - All procs should return an XML Object `PDocument`.